String Trimmer Maintenance

 - Pull the starting cord several times to distribute the oil.

-- Thread the replacement spark plug into the cylinder head and secure it in place using a socket wrench.
+- If the spark plug is black, replace it.
+Thread the replacement spark plug into the cylinder head.
+Secure it in place using a socket wrench.

-Empty the Fuel Tank and Change the Oil
+Empty Fuel Tank and Change Oil

 - Let the engine run for a minute or two so the oil is slightly warm.
 This will make it easier to drain.